moozzyk/SignalR-Client-Swift/README.md

 ## Usage

-Add `import SwiftSignalRClient` to swift files you would like to use the client in.
+Add `import SwiftSignalRClient` (or `import SignalRClient` if you are using Swift Package Manager) to swift files you would like to use the client in.

 A typical implementation looks like the following: